deejaygraham/intro-to-coding/transcript.md

 ### Me

 My name is Derek Graham and I am a principal developer at Sage.
 I've spent the last 25 years developing software for lots of different industries, products and worked in lots of different areas - consulting, managing teams and software departments, and sometimes writing code.
-I have a BSc in Electronics and Physics and an MSc in Computer Science.
+I have a BSc. in Electronics and Physics and an MSc. in Computer Science.

 ### Introductions